seanr87/seanr87/README.md

 Hi there!
-I've joined GitHub in preparation for a potential position as a Project Manager.
+I'm a Project Administrator with Johns Hopkins.